Our Advocacy

 Children enter foster care through no fault of their own.
 They have been abused and/or neglected and are unable to live safely with their parents.
 All of these children in care have experienced loss and some form of trauma causing harm to their developing brains, affecting them years later with their physical health, cognitive and academic functioning, and social emotional well being.
 These outcomes can be positively influenced by the type of placement, the stability of the placement and access to services and supports.

-All of MSPCC works closely with the foster family association, MAFF, to advocate for children in foster care and the families who care for them.
+MSPCC works closely with the Massachusetts Alliance for Foster Families (MAFF), to advocate for children in foster care and the families who care for them.
 Ensuring that the daily rate of support for foster children is sufficient to meet a child’s basic needs means that income alone is not a barrier to an otherwise appropriate foster placement with kin and that DCF can recruit and retain a stable and diverse pool of foster homes throughout MA.
 Most children in care will be reunited with their biological parents.
 MSPCC works to ensure children in care have access to quality health care, including behavioral health care and educational achievement.